nim-lang/Nim/doc/gc.rst

-  basically it is like a shared heap with subgraphs with a single owner, this is not the same as Swift and ObjectiveC lang ARC because those can not handle cycles, can use `GOTO based Exception handling <https://nim-lang.org/araq/gotobased_exceptions.html>`_, may become default after or near Nim ``2.0``.
+  basically it is like a shared heap with subgraphs with a single owner, this is not the same as Swift and ObjectiveC lang ARC because those can not handle cycles, can use `GOTO based Exception handling <https://nim-lang.org/araq/gotobased_exceptions.html>`_, may become default in future releases.
-- ``--gc:orc`` Similar to ``--gc:arc`` but with improved
-  `cycle detection <https://en.wikipedia.org/wiki/Reference_counting#Dealing_with_reference_cycles>`_.
+- ``--gc:orc`` Not a garbage collector.
+Similar to ``--gc:arc`` but with improved `cycle detection <https://en.wikipedia.org/wiki/Reference_counting#Dealing_with_reference_cycles>`_.
   `Cycle detection <https://en.wikipedia.org/wiki/Reference_counting#Dealing_with_reference_cycles>`_
   will not be the default, because by definition it conflicts with `deterministic memory management <https://en.wikipedia.org/wiki/Deterministic_memory>`_.
-- ``--gc:none`` No garbage collector.
+- ``--gc:none`` No memory management strategy nor garbage collector.
   You should use `Manual memory management <https://en.wikipedia.org/wiki/Manual_memory_management>`_ with it.

-The same Nim code can be compiled to use any of the garbage collectors;
+The same Nim code can be compiled to use any of the  memory management strategies;
-the Nim syntax generally will not change from one garbage collector to another.
+the Nim syntax generally will not change from one memory management strategy to another.

-No garbage collector is used for `JavaScript and NodeJS
+No garbage collector nor memory management is used for `JavaScript and NodeJS
 <backends.html#backends-the-javascript-target>`_ compilation targets.
-`NimScript <nims.html>`_ target uses Nim VM garbage collector.
+`NimScript <nims.html>`_ target uses Nim VM memory management strategy.

-Some memory management strategies that Nim uses may or may not fit the traditional "Garbage Collector" definition, but to keep things simple for new users Nim just names them "--gc:" and "Garbage Collector" for all of them.

-If you are new to Nim and just starting, the default garbage collector is balanced to fit most common use cases.
+If you are new to Nim and just starting, the default memory management strategy is balanced to fit most common use cases.